MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/performance/blocked-column-populated-latch-waits.md

 For example, the following conditions may occur:

-1. SPID 55 wants to read a data page that does not exist in the buffer pool.
+1. SPID 55 wants to read a data page that doesn't exist in the buffer pool.
 1. SPID 55 acquires an EX latch on the page.
-Because the page does not exist yet in memory, the requested latch mode is EX.
+Because the page doesn't exist yet in memory, the requested latch mode is EX.
 The EX latch mode forces other SPIDs that may also want to access the page to wait for the I/O request to finish.
 The EX latch mode also prevents other SPIDs from issuing a duplicate I/O request for the same page.
 1. SPID 55 issues the I/O request to read the page from disk.

 1. Because SPID 55 wants to read the page, SPID 55 must wait for the I/O request to finish.
 To wait for the I/O request to finish, SPID 55 tries to acquire another latch that has the shared (SH) latch mode on the same page.
 Because an EX latch has already been acquired, the SH latch request is blocked, and the SPID is suspended.
 Because the EX latch that blocks the SH latch request was also acquired by SPID 55, the SPID is temporarily reported as blocking itself.